chuck2076/Daily_Planner_CRS/README.md

 5) The event is saved to local storage

-6) Currently the users is unable to view the timeblocks as color coded indicating past, present, future
+6) The user is able to view the timeblocks as color coded indicating past, present, future

-7) Currently, when the page is refreshed the events are not saved to the calendar.
+7) When the page is refreshed the events are saved to the calendar

 8) The application uses Moment to display the current date